utdata/icj-cli-tools/README.md

 So, Terminal and Powershell are programs that can run a **shell**, which is the user interface your computer understands.
 The default language for these interactions is called **Bash**.
 All these crazy [commands](Commands.md) I'm going to teach you are Bash commands.

+Folks (including myself) will use the term **shell** to mean "the terminal window you have open".
+This means when I say "type into your shell", I mean type at the prompt in your terminal window.

+When I write out commands for you to type you, I will include a `$` at the beginning to indicate this should go at the prompt.
+DON'T TYPE IN THE $.
+It's just included so you know you are typing into a shell.

+`$ pwd`

+That means you type in "pwd" and then hit return.

 ---

 Next up: [Moving around](MovingAround.md)